PolyVectors/Silicon/docs/a-comprehensive-guide-to-silicon.md

 local Players = game:GetService("Players")
 local Silicon = require(Path.To.Silicon) -- Replace Path.To.Silicon with the actual Silicon path (preferably absolute).

-local Controller = Silicon.Controller.Controller -- Similar to Services, Controllers are contained in the Controller table under Silicon. local AddController = Silicon.Controller.AddController -- A method in the Controller table equivalent to AddService on the server.
+local Controller = Silicon.ControllerContainer.Controller -- Similar to Services, Controllers are contained in the Controller table under Silicon. local AddController = Silicon.ControllerContainer.AddController -- A method in the Controller table equivalent to AddService on the server.

 local Implements = Silicon.Implements